-Andromeda stands in the northern sky eternally chained to her rock.
-She is one of five constellations that Ptolemy described in the second century, which are all part of the same ancient myth.
-The others are: Cepheus, Cassiopeia, Perseus and Cetus.
+Andromeda is in the northern sky eternally chained to her rock.
+She is one of five constellations described by Ptolemy in the second century that are all part of the same ancient myth.
+The others are: Perseus, Cassiopeia, Cepheus, and Cetus.

-Andromeda was the beautiful daughter of King Cepheus and Queen Cassiopeia of Ethiopia.
-Her boastful mother bragged that Andromeda - and in some versions, herself as well - was more beautiful than the sea nymphs.
+Andromeda was the beautiful daughter of King Cepheus and Queen Cassiopeia of ancient Ethiopia.
+Her boastful mother bragged that she – or in some versions, Andromeda – was more beautiful than the sea nymphs.
 The nymphs were outraged by this arrogance, and Amphitrite, who was one of the nymphs, took the complaints to her husband Poseidon.
-The classical gods did not tolerate mortals getting above themselves, so as punishment, he sent the sea monster Cetus to ravish the kingdom.
+The classical gods did not tolerate mortals getting above themselves, so the sea god sent the sea monster Cetus to ravish the Ethiopian kingdom.

-Cepheus consulted an oracle which said that to save the kingdom, they would have to sacrifice Andromeda to the monster.
-She was chained to a rock to await her fate, but, happily, Perseus saw her on his way home from killing Medusa the Gorgon.
-The king and queen agreed that if he killed the monster he could marry their daughter, and so he did.
+An oracle told the king and queen that to save the land, they had to sacrifice Andromeda to the monster.
+But when she was chained to a rock to await her fate, the hero Perseus saw her on his way home from killing Medusa the Gorgon.
+The king and queen agreed that if he killed the monster he could marry their daughter, and he did.

 Perseus and Andromeda went on to have a large family, and they were the mythical ancestors of the Persians.
-In the story we know now, Andromeda's role seems to be looking beautiful and helpless, and getting rescued in the nick of time.
-But there was probably more to it originally.
-Long before the Greek myths existed, some of the stars in her constellation were part of a Babylonian constellation representing a goddess.
+In the story we know now, Andromeda's role seems to be looking beautiful and helpless, and getting rescued.
+However there was probably more to it originally.
+Long before the Greek myths existed, some of the stars in Andromeda's constellation were part of a Babylonian constellation representing a goddess.

-In this Earthsky diagram you can see that the figure of Andromeda forms a sideways V-shape off the Great Square of Pegasus.
-Notice that one of Andromeda's stars is one corner of the square of Pegasus.
-The star, Alpha Andromedae (also known as Alpheratz or Sirrah) used to be shared with Pegasus, but every star is now assigned to only one constellation.
+In this Earthsky diagram of Andromeda you can see that the figure of Andromeda forms a sideways V-shape off the Great Square of Pegasus.
+Oddly, one of Andromeda's stars is one corner of the square of Pegasus.
+The star is Alpheratz (Alpha Andromedae).
+It used to be shared with Pegasus, but every star is now assigned to only one constellation.
 Seen from Earth, Mirach (Beta Andromedae) and Alpheratz are equally bright.
 But in fact, Mirach is a red giant and much more luminous than Alpheratz, but it's twice as far away from us.

 Ross 248 is a red dwarf just nine light years away.
-It's the Andromeda star closest to us, yet it's too dim to be seen without a telescope.
-It's moving at high speed in our direction and in about 33,000 years it will be closer to the Solar System than Proxima Centauri.
+It's the Andromeda star closest to us, yet it's too dim to see without a telescope.
+It's moving at high speed in our direction, and in about 33,000 years it will be closer to the Solar System than Proxima Centauri.

-Upsilon Andromedae is a binary star about 44 light years away.
+Upsilon Andromedae (Titawin) is a binary star about 44 light years away.
 The primary star is similar to the Sun, though somewhat younger and brighter.
 There are at least four planets orbiting it.
-It was the first multiple-planet system discovered orbiting a sunlike star and also the first discovered in a multiple star system.
-The planet Upsilon Andromedae d is in the star's habitable zone, but all four planets appear to be gas giants like Jupiter, but bigger.
+It was the first multiple-planet system discovered orbiting a sunlike star and also the first discovered in a multiple-star system.
+The planet Upsilon Andromedae d (Majriti) is in the star's habitable zone, but the four planets appear to be gas giants bigger than Jupiter.

 Deep sky objects

 Andromeda has one prominent planetary nebula: NGC 7662, popularly known as the Blue Snowball Nebula.
-This image, taken by Chris Vedeler at the Steward Observatory, shows why.
 A planetary nebula is created when a dying sunlike star swells into a red giant and starts losing its outer layers.
-Some of them – like this one – are quite rounded and looked like a planet's disk in 18th century telescopes.
+Some of them – like this one – are quite rounded, and in eighteenth-century telescopes looked like a planet's disk.

-A spiral much closer to us is the most famous deep-sky object in Andromeda, M31, the Andromeda Galaxy, here imaged by by the GALEX space telescope.
+Our nearest large neighboring galaxy is M31, the Andromeda Galaxy.
 At 2.5 million light years away, it's the most distant object visible to the unaided eye.
-It's twice the size of the Milky Way, but has only half the mass.
 We don't know who was the first to notice it, but the first record we have is the Arab astronomer al Sufi's Book of the Fixed Stars in 964.